Formula 1 Fuel: What Fuel Do F1 Cars Use?

 Max Verstappen of Netherlands and Red Bull Racing and Pierre Gasly of France and Red Bull Racing pose for a photo with heritage Esso and Mobil cans to commemorate the 1000th Formula One race during previews ahead of the F1 Grand Prix of China at Shanghai International Circuit on April 11, 2019 in Shanghai, China. (image courtesy Red Bull Racing)

-With the new Formula 1 regulations for the 2022 season (which were delayed due to the impact of Covid-19) the sports governing body is aiming to push the bio-component ratio to 10%, with the ultimate aim being 100% sustainable fuel in the not too distant future.
+With the new Formula 1 regulations for the 2022 season (which were delayed due to the impact of Covid-19) the sports governing body wanted to push the bio-component ratio to 10%, with the ultimate aim being 100% sustainable fuel in the not too distant future.

 This was a huge change for teams, with Mercedes power unit boss Hywel Thomas saying: “The change this year to go into the E10 is probably the largest regulation change we’ve had since 2014… it shouldn’t be underestimated how much work that took.”